Depending on your background there are many different ways to get into university

 • brief statement outlining your reasons for wanting to study the Doctor or Medicine program.

-For admission to the Doctor of Medicine commencing from 2024, applicants applying via the First Peoples Health Pathway will no longer be required to sit GAMSAT.
+For admission to the Griffith University Doctor of Medicine, applicants applying via the First Peoples Health Pathway are not required to sit GAMSAT or attend the GUMSAA interview.
 If you are preferencing other institutions as part of your GEMSAS application, it is important you check the admission criteria, including whether there is a requirement to undertake the GAMSAT.

 Contact us